Go for a Walk to Boost Your Well-Being [VIDEO]

 If you haven’t moved a muscle in 10 years, start with 10-minute walks.
 Add just one minute every day, and you will get to 40-minute walks by the end of the month.
 Make it your 30-day challenge.

 During your workday, when you feel that you are stuck or just tired, go out and walk a little bit.
 After walking, you will have more energy, fresh ideas, and generally, feel better.
-If you create a habit out of walking, you will reap long-lasting health benefits which include:
+If you create a habit out of walking for exercise, you will reap long-lasting health benefits which include: